tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 #### Should I use a one-column or a two-column template?

 A popular two-column template is [Deedy's Resume](https://www.overleaf.com/latex/templates/deedy-cv/bjryvfsjdyxz).

-I would advice not to use a two-column template.
-TBC.
+I would advice not to use a two-column template for the following reasons
+- It is extra work to get familiar with the template.
+- Whenever after you edit the text of the resume, there are more things to finetune (now you need to finetune vertical delimiters as well).
+- The use of the space may not be optimal, it is common to see candidates filling up blank space with low value content (for example rating their own skills).